 The pandemic has forced many companies to implement a work-from-home policy.
 What was once a perk for freelancers and some tech workers has overnight become a norm for many employees.
 Companies had to speed up digital transformation, minimize micromanagement, and increase trust in their employees.

-However, we’ve seen that working from home can jeopardize work-life balance since the boundary between work and home is blurred.
+However, we’ve seen that working from home can jeopardize work-life balance since the boundary between work and home can often be blurry.
 People working from home often have difficulties switching-off and in the long run, this can lead to burnout.
 Moreover, employees often state loneliness and isolation as the main disadvantage of working from home, this can lead to anxiety and depression.
 Parents of small or school-age children state an increased stress level that comes with juggling their workload and parenthood in the same space at the same time.
 Failing to provide a structure and support for remote workers can result in a higher turnover of employees or extensive sick leave.

 Surveys often show that the majority of workers prefer a hybrid model: dividing workdays between home and office.
 This way, employees feel they have the best from both worlds: enough face-to-face interaction with fellow colleagues, but they are also able to save time and enjoy home comfort.